TechDocsStudio/biel-docs/docs/installation/nextjs.md

 1. With your terminal still open, run the following command to install Biel.ai:

     ```console
-    npm install pushfeedback-react
+    npm install biel-search-react
     ```

     :::info
-    If you're using yarn as your package manager, run `yarn add pushfeedback-react` instead of the npm command above.
+    If you're using yarn as your package manager, run `yarn add biel-search-react` instead of the npm command above.
     :::

     This will download and install the Biel.ai package into your project.

-1. Create a wrapper for the feedback button by creating a file under the path `components/biel-search.tsx` and paste the following code:
+1. Create a wrapper for the chatbot by creating a file under the path `components/biel-search.tsx` and paste the following code:

     ```ts
     import React, { useEffect } from 'react';
-    import { FeedbackButton } from 'pushfeedback-react';
+    import { BielButton } from 'biel-search-react';
-    import { JSX, defineCustomElements } from 'pushfeedback/loader';
+    import { JSX, defineCustomElements } from 'biel-search/loader';
-    import { StyleReactProps } from 'pushfeedback-react/dist/types/react-component-lib/interfaces';
+    import { StyleReactProps } from 'biel-search-react/dist/types/react-component-lib/interfaces';
-    import 'pushfeedback/dist/biel-search/biel-search.css';
+    import 'biel-search/dist/biel-search/biel-search.css';

-    const DynamicFeedbackButtonComponent = (props: React.JSX.IntrinsicAttributes & JSX.FeedbackButton & Omit<React.HTMLAttributes<HTMLFeedbackButtonElement>, "style"> & StyleReactProps & React.RefAttributes<HTMLFeedbackButtonElement>) => {
+    const DynamicBielButtonComponent = (props: React.JSX.IntrinsicAttributes & JSX.BielButton & Omit<React.HTMLAttributes<HTMLBielButtonElement>, "style"> & StyleReactProps & React.RefAttributes<HTMLBielButtonElement>) => {
     useEffect(() => {
-        defineCustomElements(window);
+        defineCustomElements(windowF);
     }, []);

-    return <FeedbackButton {...props} />;
+    return <BielButton {...props} />;
     };

-    export default DynamicFeedbackButtonComponent;
+    export default DynamicBielButtonComponent;
     ```

-1. In the component where you wish to display the feedback button (often `_pages/app.tsx` or `app/layout.tsx`), include it shown below:
+1. In the component where you wish to display the chatbot (often `_pages/app.tsx` or `app/layout.tsx`), include it shown below:

     ```js
     'use client'